Chymyst/chymyst-core/docs/other_work.md

 This tutorial is a pragmatic, non-theoretical introduction to Join Calculus for programmers.

 This text is based on my [earlier tutorial for JoCaml](https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml).
-(However, be warned that the old JoCaml tutorial is unfinished and probably contains some mistakes in some of the more advanced code examples.)
+(However, be warned that the old JoCaml tutorial is unfinished and contains mistakes in some of the more advanced code examples.)

 See also [my recent presentation at _Scalæ by the Bay 2016_](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
 ([Talk slides are available](https://github.com/winitzki/talks/tree/master/join_calculus)).